 Smart scales take wearable tech to the next level and are perhaps a follow-up piece of IoT tech to further enhance the user experience with wearable tech.
 With Wi-Fi capabilities and the functionality which comes with this type of connectivity, smart scales essentially form just another means through which to collect and organize data to be used to achieve a specific goal.
 This is a simple example of what edge computing can do and you can discover more about exactly What Is Edge Computing online.

-Smart fridges have gone from merely featuring a television monitor on the door for watching soapies while cooking to harbouring fully programmable and automated functionality with some smart features such as being able to order essential supplies which are running short in supplies.
+Smart fridges have gone from merely featuring a television monitor on the door for watching soapies while cooking to harboring fully programmable and automated functionality with some smart features such as being able to order essential supplies which are running short in supplies.
 This tech is set to develop much further in the coming years.

 Home Automation System

-This is perhaps the oldest form of what could be referred to as the Internet of Things, as home automation systems have been around for quite a while now and simply joined the IOT network as soon as their capabilities were extended with their added ability to be controlled remotely via the internet.
+This is perhaps the oldest form of what could be referred to as the Internet of Things, as home automation systems have been around for quite a while now and simply joined the IoT network as soon as their capabilities were extended with their added ability to be controlled remotely via the internet.